Fit as a Mama Bear

 Notes

-• The bagels when warm are DELICATE.
-You want to loosen them from the pan while warm but not remove them as you’ll break them.
+• The bagels when warm, are DELICATE.
+You want to loosen them from the pan while warm but not remove them, as they'll break

 • After you’ve loosened them, let them cool them a bit before SLOWLY fully removing them.
 Place them on a cooling rack for 15-30 minutes.

-• Remember, they use baking powder to rise (not yeast) soo they won't be as big as a regular homemade bagel recipe.
+• Remember, they use baking powder to rise (not yeast), so they won't be as big as a regular homemade bagel recipe.

 Disclaimer: